Santiago Calatrava: Controversy and criticism

 After years of praise and commendation, in 2013 some of Calatrava's projects began to draw criticism on the grounds of their cost, delays, and functional problems.
 Many of these criticisms were packaged together in an article by Suzanne Daley in the New York Times on 13 September 2013, entitled "Santiago Calatrava collects critics as well as fans."

 Daley wrote: "...in numerous interviews, other architects, academics and builders say that Mr. Calatrava is amassing an unusually long list of projects marred by cost overruns, delays and litigation.
 It is hard to find a Calatrava project that has not been significantly over budget.
 And complaints abound that he is indifferent to the needs of his clients.
 In 2013 a Dutch councillor in Haarlemmermeer, near Amsterdam, urged his colleagues to take legal action because the three bridges the architect designed for the town cost twice the budgeted amount and then millions more in upkeep since they opened in 2004."

 Much of the criticism focused on the City of Arts and Sciences in Valencia, originally budgeted for about $405 million.
 Ignacio Blanco, the leader of a small opposition party in Valencia, blamed Calatrava of spending nearly three times the original budget, and accused the region of paying him approximately $127 million for his work, though the complex was originally lacking elevators for the disabled, and the opera house had 150 seats with obstructed views.
 In 2013 Calatrava sued his critic for defamation and won, however because the judge ruled that, although the website presented "objective truths", its name "Calatrava te la clava" (a rhyme meaning "Calatrava bleeds you dry") was "insulting and degrading".

 Some of the problems with Calatrava's projects have been caused by unusual design choices and insufficient testing.
 The glass tiles on the floor of his bridge in Bilbao became slippery in the rain, causing an increased number of claims for injuries and forcing the installation of a black anti-slip carpet on the decking, which blocked the view of the river through the walkway.
 The metal arches he put over some landscaped gardens sometimes overheated in the sunshine, baking the vines that were supposed to grow on them.

+The Caja Madrid Obelisk is a kinetic sculpture with an undulating movement.

+However the maintenance costs are so high that it has been static since months after its inauguration in 2010.

 The aluminum and wood covering of a winery in Spain leaked water, interfering with the winemaking and requiring extensive repairs.
 The ceramic tiles on the surface of the opera house in Valencia, placed as a tribute to Antonio Gaudi, buckled in the heat because concrete and ceramics expand and contract at different rates when temperatures change.
 Calatrava was sued for the cost of repairs on the bridge in Venice and has been condemned in court.

+Also the trencadís tiles of the Tenerife Auditorium buckle and lose adhesion.

+The fixing is delayed by disputes between the Calatrava studio and the building companies.